tennis0713/tennis0713/README.md

 - 👋 Hi, I’m @tennis0713
 - 👀 I’m interested in ...Computer Repair, swimming,
-- 🌱 I’m currently learning ... computers codes.
+- 🌱 I’m currently learning ... computers codes at Bitwise.
 - 💞️ I’m looking to collaborate on ... owning IBM.
 - 📫 How to reach me ... by email: tennnis0525.sr@gmail.com